 Virginia Tech's College of Agriculture and Life Sciences is uniquely positioned to address such challenges by capitalizing on strengths developed since 1872.
 The college is actively pursuing research-based solutions that will transform not only agriculture, but also communities in Virginia, the nation, and the world.

-Working Together to Invent the Future
+Working Together for a Better Future

-Through philanthropy, our community of supporters, alumni, and friends help us to respond fully to the needs of Virginia agriculture and, above all, to realize our most important mission — enhancing the quality of life in the commonwealth.
+Through their philanthropy, our community of supporters, alumni, and friends help us to respond fully to the needs of Virginia agriculture and, above all, to realize our most important mission — enhancing the quality of life in the commonwealth.